 Where to eat

-Check our “Best restaurants in Mar del Plata” post to find the best places to have all kind of food in town, including coffee, ice-cream, pastries, beer and more.
+Check our “Best restaurants in Mar del Plata” post to find the best places to have all kinds of food in town, including coffee, ice cream, pastries, beer and more.

 To have a better idea about Argentinean food, you can read about its traditional cuisine in this post.